sonv/Vevoicoinguon/7.typ

 = 7.
 Cụ Minh Già

-At the end of September 1945, when I returned from Tân Trào to Hà Nội with Lê Giản and was assigned to the Security Service Bureau in Northern Vietnam, “old Minh” — cụ Minh già — was already there.
+At the end of September 1945, when I returned from Tân Trào to Hà Nội with Lê Giản and was assigned to Nha Liêm phóng Bắc Bộ,
+“old Minh”  was already there.
-After the August Revolution, the Party placed him in Public Security because he had long experience being arrested by French intelligence and spending years in prison.
+After the August Revolution of 1945, the Party placed him in Công an because he had long experience being arrested by French intelligence and spending years in prison.
-He headed the Political Department (now Political Security) under the name Bùi Đức Minh.
+He headed the Phòng Chính trị (now An ninh chính trị) under the name Bùi Đức Minh.

 The same age as my father,